 The increase in the total depletion charge for 2015 compared to 2014 is mainly due to the contribution of the depletion associated with the Bertam field in Malaysia.
 In respect of France and the Netherlands, the depletion rates are calculated on a field-by-field basis and the overall charge is the weighted average of the depletion rate and production contribution for each field.
 In France, the average depletion charge per boe decreased by 2% in 2015 compared to 2014, while production levels decreased by 6%.
-This resulted in a depletion charge in France that was 8% lower in 2015 compared to 2014.
+This resulted in a depletion charge per boe decreased by 27% in 2015 compared to 2014, while production levels decreased by 6%.
+This resulted in a depletion charge per boe decreased by 27% in 2015 compared to 2014.
 In the Netherlands, the average depletion charge per boe decreased by 27% in 2015 compared to 2014 primarily due to the reduced depletion rate on the K6/L7 field which is one of the largest contributors to the production from the Netherlands.
 Production levels also decreased by 8%.
 These factors resulted in a 33% lower depletion charge in the Netherlands in 2015 compared to 2014.